evijayan2/icopy/README.md

 # iCopy

-A command-line utility written in Go to scan, copy, and organize image and video files using metadata (creation date) with optional checksum generation and source cleanup.
+A command-line utility written in Go for scanning, copying, and organizing image and video files based on metadata (creation date), with optional checksum generation and source cleanup.

 ---

 ## Features

-* Scan directories containing images and/or videos
+* Scan directories and generate MD5 checksums
-* Read creation date metadata from media files
+* Read image or video creation timestamp metadata
-* Organize copied files into structured directories
+* Organize copied files using configurable directory formats
-* Generate MD5 checksums
-* Handle duplicates and overwrite behavior
-* Optional removal of source files after copy
 * Recursive directory traversal
+* Force copy and overwrite handling
+* Optional removal of source files after copying
+* Console logging and file logging (`custom.log`)

 ---

 ## Prerequisites

-* Go installed (compatible with `go.mod` in this repository)
+* Go installed (compatible with this repository)
 * macOS, Linux, or Windows
-* Basic familiarity with command-line usage
+* Terminal or shell access

 ---